|

 For me this was a short puzzle, nothing more.
 I cannot say that it is bad, but there is not much content.
 It may be a great experiment, but a player will probably not experience anything special.
 Referring to general gameplayers, it is recommendable if you like a short diversion that focusses on one puzzle.

-This is version 4 of this page, edited by Kake on 28 November 2008 at 2:42pm. - View Update History - Edit This Page - Add a News Item
+This is version 6 of this page, edited by Paul O'Brian on 8 May 2022 at 10:51pm. - View Update History - Edit This Page - Add a News Item - Delete This Page